-The Audit Committee (the "Committee") is appointed by the board of directors (the "Board") of Leisureworld Senior Care Corporation (the "Corporation") to assist in the oversight and evaluation of:
+The Audit Committee (the "Committee") is appointed by the board of directors (the "Board") of Leisureworld Senior Care Corporation (the "Company") to assist in the oversight and evaluation of:

-- the quality and integrity of the financial statements of the Corporation; - the internal control and financial reporting systems of the Corporation; - the compliance by the Corporation with legal and regulatory requirements in respect of financial disclosure; - the qualification, independence and performance of the Corporation's independent auditors; - the performance of the Corporation's Chief Financial Officer; and - any additional duties set out in this Charter or otherwise delegated to the Committee by the Board.
+- the quality and integrity of the financial statements and other financial information relating to the Company; - the design and implementation of the Company's internal controls and disclosure controls; - the compliance by the Company with legal and regulatory requirements in respect of financial disclosure: - the qualification, independence and performance of the Company's independent auditor; - the development, review and assessment of the Company's complaints procedure with respect of the reporting of illegal or unethical behaviour; - the performance of the Company's Chief Financial Officer; and - any additional duties set out in this Charter or otherwise delegated to the Committee by the Board.

-In addition, the Committee provides an avenue for communication between the independent auditor, financial management, other employees and the Board concerning accounting and auditing matters.
+In addition, the Committee provides an avenue for communication between the independent auditor, the Company's Chief Financial Officer and other senior financial management, other employees and the Board concerning accounting, and auditing matters.

-The Committee is directly responsible for the appointment, compensation, retention (and termination) and oversight of the work of the independent auditor (including oversight of the resolution of any disagreements between management and the independent auditor regarding financial reporting) for the purpose of preparing audit reports or performing other audit, review or attest services for the Corporation.
+The Committee is directly responsible for the appointment, compensation, retention (and termination) and oversight of the work of the independent auditor (including oversight of the resolution of any disagreements between management and the independent auditor regarding financial reporting) for the purpose of preparing audit reports or performing other audit, review or attest services for the Company.